ros2/design/articles/external_qos_file.md

   } rcl_enable_qos_overrides_t;
   ```
 - A `rcl_enable_qos_overrides_t enable_qos_overrides` member is added to publisher/subscription/client/service options, it will copy the behavior defined in the `rcl_node_options_t` of its parent node when the enum value is `RCL_ENABLE_QOS_OVERRIDES_DISABLED`.

+In this way the author can easily opt-in the feature in a Node, and opt-out it in the sub-entities where is not desired.

 ## Which QoS policies can be externally modified?